ItsDeltin/Overwatch-Script-To-Workshop/README.md

 ```
 #### Setting player variables
 `AllPlayers().variable = 4` will set every player's player-variable to the specified value.
-`EventPlayer().target.speedBuff = 120` A list of players work too, this will set the event player's speed boost to 120.
+`EventPlayer().target.speedBuff = 120` A list of players work too, this will set the event player's target's speed boost to 120.

 #### Custom methods
 This contains some custom methods that are not included in the Workshop.